luci/luci-go/lucicfg/doc/README.md

     iterations of the poller, only the most recent 50 commits will result in triggering requests.
 Everything older is silently ignored.
-This is a safeguard against mistaken or deliberate but unusual git push actions, which typically don't have intent of triggering a build for each such commit.
+This is a safeguard against mistaken or deliberate but unusual git push actions, which typically don't have the intent of triggering a build for each such commit.
     ***

   * A ref belonging to the watched set has just been created.
-This produces a single triggering request.
+This produces a single triggering request for the commit at the ref's tip.
+    This also applies right after a configuration change which instructs the scheduler to watch a new ref.

 Commits that trigger builders can also optionally be filtered by file paths they touch.
 These conditions are specified via `path_regexps` and